uvarc/rc-website/content/userinfo/rivanna/software/deeplabcut.md

 Please request a Desktop session on the GPU partition via our Open OnDemand portal.
 Open a terminal and load the module.
 Then execute:

 {{< code-snippet >}}
-singularity run --nv $CONTAINERDIR/deeplabcut-2.2.sif -m deeplabcut
+module load apptainer deeplabcut apptainer run --nv $CONTAINERDIR/deeplabcut-2.2.1.1-anipose.sif -m deeplabcut
 {{< /code-snippet >}}